Mortgage deposits explained

 It helps to put down as much as you can comfortably afford as part of your deposit.
 This way, your monthly mortgage payments will be less and you’ll have a bigger share of equity in your home.

-With Buy to Let mortgages, the required deposit is usually 25% of the property value.
+In the market for a Buy to Let property?
+With Buy to Let mortgages, the deposit usually needs to be at least 25% of the property value.
 The value of the deposit you put down depends on the value of the property and how much you can afford as a lump sum.

 Shared ownership deposit

-In a shared ownership mortgage, you can buy between 25% and 75% of a property and pay rent on the remainder.
-You only take out a mortgage for the part of the property you own, so the deposit could be smaller.
+With a shared ownership mortgage, you buy a portion of a property and pay rent on the rest.
+This means you'll only take out a mortgage for the part of the property you own which could be useful if you have a smaller deposit.

 Calculators & tools